Niq995/Japanese-Food-Order/README.md

 # Japanese-Food-Order
 **Project Introduction:** <br/>
 This is a simple website front-end design for resturants who wants to make online order and let the item deliever to their home.
-For now the app only able to simply ecored the customer's order and write to the Nosql databse, advanced feature are under implementation.
+For now the app only able to simply record the customer's order and write to the Nosql databse, advanced feature are under implementation.
 It was implemented with React (front-end) and Firebase (back-end microservices).
 People can add food to their shopping chart, edit the shopping chart, and finally place the order without paying it.
 <br/>
 <br/>